zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is a common technique by some actors.
 It’s a m ethod which is sometimes called “method acting,” in which the actor continue s to act like the person in the movie or play even though they are at home with the ir wife and children.
 There are some actors who are very famous for this partic ular technique or approach.
 Daniel Day-Lewis, for example, the great Irish acto r, is famous for staying in character when he’s making a movie – acting like the character, like the person in the movie, even when he’s not in front of the ca mera, even when they are not filming.

-Richard says, “I don’t really want a 10-course brea kfast, but if it helps with your audition…” Richard is saying well, you don’t have t o cook me a 10-course breakfast, but I’ll eat it if it will help you.
+Richard says, “I don’t really want a 10-course brea kfast, but if it helps with your audition…” Richard is saying well, you don’t have to cook me a 10-course breakfast, but I’ll eat it if it will help you.
 Eli zabeth says, “It will” – it will help her.
 She says, “I have to stretch my acting chops and re ally get into the head of the character.”

 Your “acting chops” (chops) are your acting abiliti es.
 “To stretch (stretch) your acting chops” is to expand and improve them, to mak e them work in situations in which you are not normally using them.
-The verb “to  stretch” usually means to make something longer, but here it’s used to mean t o improve or expand.
+The verb “to  stretch” usually means to make something longer, but here it’s used to mean to improve or expand.
 Elizabeth is trying to “get into the head of the ch aracter” that she is perhaps playing or going to play in this performance.
 “To g et into the head (head) of” someone means to really understand that person, to understand how that person thinks.

-One of the most important things for someone who is  selling something to you, someone who is marketing a product or service, is t o “get into the head” or “get inside the head” of the person who’s buying that pr oduct or who might buy that product.
+One of the most important things for someone who is  selling something to you, someone who is marketing a product or service, is to “get into the head” or “get inside the head” of the person who’s buying that pr oduct or who might buy that product.
 This is something that actors also try to do.
 Richard says, “Right.
 Whatever you say.”
 Richard isn’t really all that co ncerned with Elizabeth’s logic or reasoning here.

 Elizabeth responds to Richard, now in character – s he’s acting like the housewife from the 1950s.
 She says, “Yes, dear.”
 “Dear” (dear ) is a word that you would use with someone with whom you are in love.
 It’s a word you might use with your wife or your husband.
 It’s a little bit old-fashion ed.
 In fact, that’s why Elizabeth is using it.
-She’s trying to sound like someone from t he 1950s.
+She’s trying to sound like someone from the 1950s.
 And, of course, the expression, “Yes, dear” is meant to give you the id ea that the wife will agree with whatever the husband says.
 That’s the idea that Eli zabeth is trying to convey here, or get us to understand.

  She says, “Your breakfast will be ready and waiting  when you want it.”
 Elizabeth then asks Richard, “Did I project enough?
 Did I emo te enough?”
 “To project” (project) is to speak loudly and clearly.
 “To emote ” (emote) is to show emotions or feelings when you’re acting.
 Elizabeth is asking  Richard if she did a good job saying the sentences, “Yes, dear.
 Your breakfast wi ll be ready and waiting when you want it.”